montg1/montg1/README.md

 # Hi there, I'm Oatsada 👋

-### Senior Software Engineer | AI Infrastructure & Backend Specialist
+### Software Engineer | AI Infrastructure & Backend Specialist

-I am a core engineer at **NECTEC (National Electronics and Computer Technology Center)**, building the serving infrastructure for **Pathumma LLM**, Thailand's first multimodal audio-language AI model.
+I am a engineer at **NECTEC (National Electronics and Computer Technology Center)**, building the serving infrastructure for **Pathumma LLM**, Thailand's first multimodal audio-language AI model.

 My focus is on bridging the gap between state-of-the-art AI research and production-grade scalable systems.